andrew/ultimate-awesome/README.md

 - [resources](https://github.com/zavsievich/resources) - Learning resources to develop skills across the frontend and related areas.
 PR's are welcome!.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
 - [awesome-besu](https://github.com/41north/awesome-besu) - Curating the best Besu plugins and resources.
+- [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-tsung](https://github.com/aliesbelik/awesome-tsung) - A collection of resources covering all aspects of Tsung usage for load testing.
 - [awesome-survival](https://github.com/alx-xlx/awesome-survival) - A list of awesome survival/survivors books/guides.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
+- [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [awesome-software-for-students](https://github.com/CamiloGTR/awesome-software-for-students) - Awesome Software for Students.
 - [awesome-cardano](https://github.com/CardanoUmbrella/awesome-cardano) - A curated list of awesome things related to the Cardano project.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).